inethappy/filler/README.txt

 ~make visual
 ~./filler_vm -p1 ./mkotytsk.filler -p2 ./players/abanlin.filler -v -f maps/map01 | ./visual

-You can switch number of players, choose another enemy from folder "players" and use different maps fromfolder "maps".
+You can switch number of players, choose another enemy from the folder "players" and use different maps from the folder "maps".